What is Tax Fraud?

 - Prepared documents, books and records that understate the true income or overstate the expenses of a business and with the deliberate intention of evading tax

-- Failed to maintain records that show the true income and expenses of a business in an attempt to evade taxes
+- Failed to maintain records that show the true income and expenses of a business to evade taxes

-- Overstated expenses to reduce income in an attempt to evade taxes
+- Overstated expenses to reduce income to evade taxes

 - Selling of imported beer, liquor or wine and deliberately failing to pay the excise tax on these products